Eviepayne/digitalcriminal-install/readme.md

 In order to run the script put the script where you want the onlyfans folder to be, hold shift and right click DCinstall.ps1 and click `run with powershell`

-Each time you're asked for Security warnings use [R].
+Each time you're asked for Security warnings use [A].
 This is script execution policy to protect you from background running powershell scripts.

 <h1>
 Guide